-During the second outreach round, a reminder letter was sent to 704 members of the European Parliament in April 2024.
-The second round also brought a low level of response.
+During the second outreach round, a reminder letter was sent to 704 members of the European Parliament between 26th and 28th March with a new deadline: 10th April.
+The second round also brought a low level of activity as the majority of responses received were about the members either concluding their mandate or being too busy to address the letter.

-Out of 705 individual emails that were sent out two times), only 17 members of the EP responded, but with little substantive feedback.
+Out of 705 individual emails that were sent out two times (minus the one response), only 11 members of the EP responded, but with mainly negative responses as the only positive responses included re-direction to someone else.

-These letters were sent to 705 persons representing 27 countries - Member States of the EU (Table 1):
+These emails were sent to 705 persons representing 27 countries - Member States of the EU (Table 1):

 Table 1.
-Number of European Parliament members by countries - recipients of e-mails.
+Number o f European Parliament men nbers bv count ries - reci pients of e-mails.
+Laropean i armannente men iscis sy count 1105 1001